mathisrgt/Blockchain-101/workshops/solidity/erc20-101/README.md

 - Install the required packages with `npm install`.
 - Obtain an ethereum API key (from Alchemy, Infura, or any other provider).
 - Create a `.env` file with a mnemonic for deployment and include your Infura and Etherscan API keys.
-- Test your Sepolia network connection with `npx hardhat console --network sepolia`.
+- Test your Holesky network connection with `npx hardhat console --network holesky`.
 - To deploy a contract, create a deployment script in the `scripts/` folder.
 Review the deployment setup in the repo and modify it for your contract.
 - Deploy your contract locally with `npx hardhat run scripts/your-script.js`.
-- Deploy to Sepolia using `npx hardhat run scripts/your-script.js --network sepolia`.
+- Deploy to Holesky using `npx hardhat run scripts/your-script.js --network holesky`.

 ## Points List
 ### Setting Up